EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 ## What is SUSE CaaS Platform?
 First off, what is SUSE CaaS Platform?
 As SUSE have put it 'SUSE CaaS Platform is an enterprise class container management solution that enables IT and DevOps professionals to more easily deploy, manage, and scale container-based applications and services'.

-Or if that's too much of a mouthful for you, think Kubernetes with bells and whistles.
+Or, if that's too much of a mouthful for you, think Kubernetes with bells and whistles on.

 It uses: